marbl/M3/README.md

 Here's and example with the singularity containers.
 You'll want to open a new Terminal on your computer and enter the following:

 ```
-scp USER@openclass.umiacs.umd.edu:/fs/m3taxworkshop/images/* ./
+scp -r USER@openclass.umiacs.umd.edu:/fs/m3taxworkshop/images/ ./m3_taxa_singularity_images/
 ```

 Once you enter your password that will copy the files to the directory you're currently in.
+Note, these are quite large (~ 2.5 GB).